 This course will focus on introducing public administrators to the basic principles of public finance and the rigors of public budgeting.
 This course will familiarize students with capital and operating budgets, public borrowing and bonding, the typical public budgeting process, and the relationship between policy-making and resource allocation.
 (3 credits)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 - Explain the role of government in the economy, including the provision of certain goods and services due to market failure, externalities, and public goods.

 - Develop an understanding of the political context of government budgeting and finance.

 - Explain the typical budget process, cycle, and institutions.

-- Understand general spending patterns of the federal government and state and local governments.
+- Explain and describe the general spending patterns of the federal government and state and local governments.

 - Describe different budget formats such as traditional, performance, program, and zero-based budgets.